Our preconceptions can lead to offerings that don’t work

-Likewise, our preconceptions about what offerings should be may be ignored.
-(While the Fair Folk may like your herbs or burned items, your grandfather ancestor may dislike them and love some beer or tobacco instead.)
+While the Fair Folk may like your herbs or burned items, your grandfather ancestor may dislike them and love some beer or tobacco instead.
 Garden spirits often will specifically ask for things they don’t already have in the yard- like milk or baked goods.
 Likewise specific deities if they are being worked with.

 Thoughts on offerings in the wild

 I usually pick up and remove trash from wild areas that I’ve ‘adopted’, where I go to meditate, or have a ritual.
 I started out leaving food and drink as offerings with minimal degradable containers.
 (And items that both the spirits and animals would like.)
-I tend to only put out food I know will be eaten and/or go back out to remove any rotting food.
-(If you do this you’ll get a good idea of what foods will cause minimal impact for your area.)
+I now strive to put out food I know will be eaten and/or remove any food before it rots.

 Offerings of earth